Planning Permit Information

 Coming soon!

 Since 2017, the City has established a one-step process for ADU development, requiring only a building permit submittal which is routed to multiple departments for review and approval.
 The one-step process addresses all approvals necessary for building permits in less than 12 weeks.
 There will be a single point of contact for ADU applications.
-Stay tuned for more information in early 2025!
+Stay tuned for more information in 2025!

 Site Planning & Land Use Standards